gautam6023/gautam6023/README.md

 ⚡ Little bit more about me:

 - ⚗️ Though I hold Bachelor's degree in civil engineering, I become a Full Stack (MERN) web developer.
-- 🌱 I’m actively looking for oppotunities.
+- 🌱 I’m actively looking for oppoturnities.

 #### ⚡ One line that describes me best?
 A hard working and energetic person who loves to code.